pagkly/Zed/Investopedia4/Capitalization The Whys and Hows.md

 A company buying a forklift would mark such a purchase as a cost.
 An expense is a monetary value leaving the company; this would include something like paying the electricity bill or rent on a building.

-The use of the word _capital_ to refer to a person's wealth comes from the Medieval Latin _capitale,_ for "stock, property."
+The use of the word _capital_ to refer to a person's wealth comes from the Medieval Latin _capitale,_ for "[[Stock|stock]], property."

 ## Limitations of Capitalizing

-To capitalize assets is an important piece of modern financial accounting and is necessary to run a business.
+To capitalize assets is an important piece of modern [[Financial Accounting|financial accounting]] and is necessary to run a business.
 However, financial statements can be manipulated—for example, when a cost is expensed instead of capitalized.
-If this occurs, current income will be understated while it will be inflated in future periods over which additional depreciation should have been charged.
+If this occurs, current income [[Will|will]] be understated while it will be inflated in future periods over which additional depreciation should have been charged.